 There’s not much to write about today.
 So I’ll keep it short and sweet.
 We had a fabulous morning – a late breakfast, a swim and play in the pool (with our new friends) and pizza for lunch.

-So if you’re traveling to somewhere where you can’t drink the tap water, buy water in bulk, if you can, to save $$.
+So if you’re travelling to somewhere where you can’t drink the tap water, buy water in bulk, if you can, to save $$.

 TIP #7: BUY WATER IN BULK TO SAVE $$ (IF YOU CAN’T DRINK THE TAP WATER)